-Miss MacPhee has been teaching fourth grade at Saint Joseph’s Episcopal School for several years.
+Miss MacPhee has been teaching fourth grade at Saint Joseph’s Episcopal School for over 10 years.
 Miss MacPhee is originally from the New England area and has been a resident of Florida since 1990.
 Miss MacPhee received her Bachelor of Science degree in Elementary Education from Plymouth State College, New Hampshire and her Master of Education degree in Curriculum and Instruction from Notre Dame College, New Hampshire.
 Miss MacPhee worked in the Salem, New Hampshire Public School System for 10 years, teaching grades 1, 2, and 4.
 While living in Florida, Miss MacPhee worked at Seacrest Christian School in Delray Beach for 17 years.
 There, Miss MacPhee served in several areas of ministry, teaching self-contained grade level classrooms, team teaching with various grades, teaching music and physical education to all elementary levels, Assistant Principal, and Interim Principal.

 Mr. Wideroff was born and raised in South Florida.
 He graduated from the University of Miami with a Bachelor of Science degree in Marine Science and Biology, and a minor in Chemistry.
 Mr. Wideroff played lacrosse at UM all four years and was captain of the team his senior year.
 Sports have always been an important part of his life, and he enjoys sharing that enthusiasm with students at SJES.
 Mr. Wideroff went on to earn a Masters in Science Education from Nova University.
 He loves encouraging a passion for science and understanding the natural world, as well as challenging students to utilize scientific inquiry.
 Outside of St. Joseph’s, Mr. Wideroff is an avid waterman who loves surfing, fishing, and diving.
 He is also a USCG licensed captain and runs fishing charters in his spare time.

 Mrs. Michaelson began her college career at The University of South Carolina and graduated from Florida Atlantic University with a Bachelor of Arts in Elementary Education in 1992.
 The following year, Mrs. Michaelson taught science for grades 5-8 at Saint Joseph’s Episcopal School.
 Since that time, she has been involved in teaching various subjects and grade levels.
-Mrs. Michaelson resides in western Lake Worth with her two children and enjoys assisting students with math at Saint Joseph’s.
+Mrs. Michaelson resides in western Lake Worth with her two children and enjoys teaching students math at Saint Joseph’s.

-Mrs. Jacobs has been teaching art for 13 years.
+Mrs. Jacobs has been teaching art for 19 years.
 She is a certified art teacher in grades K-12, with a Bachelors degree in Fine Arts/Graphic Design from Hofstra University, New York.
 Recently, she completed graduate courses and was awarded a Certificate in Applied Technology in Education from Wilmington University.
 Before teaching, Mrs. Jacobs was a graphic designer and illustrator in New York City and an adjunct instructor of Computer Graphics at Hofstra University.
 She enjoys drawing, painting, and photography, and she uses technology to motivate her students.
 Mrs. Jacobs inspires her students by introducing them to famous artists, different cultures, and a full range of styles and periods of art.
 She also provides a wide variety of mediums and a wonderful hands-on learning environment that encourages creativity and experimentation.

 Mrs. Williams’ high school years were completed under the British system of education at the Ursuline Convent in Barbados.
 Oxford and Cambridge exams were given in order to graduate in nine academic subjects.
 At the University of Toronto, she majored in Modern Language and Literature with a minor in English.
 After attaining a Master of Arts degree, Mrs. Williams moved to London where she started her career in Library Science.
 Westminster City Libraries was her first employer.
-There, she worked in Public Services, then moved to the University of Hull as a cataloguer.
+There, she worked in Public Services, then moved to the University of Hull as a cataloger.
 Mrs. Williams relocated to Florida and spent eight years at Florida Atlantic University in Technical Services.
 Her graduate work in Library Media and Information Studies is from the University of South Florida, Tampa.
 Mrs. Williams has been employed at Saint Joseph’s since the fall of 1988.
-Mrs. Williams said it has been a wonderful experience to plan and organize Saint Joseph’s existing Library which opened in January of 1997.
+Mrs. Williams said it was a wonderful experience to plan and organize Saint Joseph’s existing Library, which opened in January of 1997.

-Mrs. Tasca is originally from Connecticut but has been living and teaching in South Florida for over 25 years.
+Mrs. Tasca is originally from Connecticut, but has been living and teaching in South Florida for over 25 years.
 She received her Bachelor of Arts degree in French from Holy Cross College in Massachusetts in 1982, after spending her junior year studying at the Sorbonne in Paris.
 In Florida, Mrs. Tasca received her teaching certification in Elementary Education after completing an additional 45 credit hours at Nova Southeastern University.
 Most recently, she has completed several graduate-level Education courses at FAU and has been trained as a Primary Years Program instructor with the International Baccalaureate Program.
 Mrs. Tasca has teaching experience with nearly every age, from six months through Fifth Grade.
 She has also worked as an independent tutor specializing in the development of reading skills and math remediation/enrichment for students in Pre-K through Fifth Grade.
-She is married and has two daughters.
+She is married and has two daughters and two grandchildren.
 Mrs. Tasca loves working with children and helping them reach their academic potential by meeting their individual needs.

 The formative years of Mrs. Arts’ life were spent growing up in the snow belt of lovely Oswego, New York.
 She attended West Virginia University and graduated with a Bachelor of Science degree in Business Administration.
 Upon graduation, Mrs. Arts was employed by State Farm Insurance and spent the next 10 years selling and servicing personal lines of insurance.
-She came to Saint Joseph’s Episcopal School as a parent over 10 years ago.
+She came to Saint Joseph’s Episcopal School as a parent over 15 years ago.
 Mrs. Arts was hired as an instructional aide in 2001.
 Both of her children attended Saint Joseph’s Episcopal School.

-Ms. Speyer was born in Connecticut and moved to Florida with her family when she was three years old.
+Mrs. Mansueto was born in Connecticut and moved to Florida with her family when she was three years old.
 She received her Associate degree from Palm Beach Community College and her Bachelor of Science degree in Elementary Education from Barry University.
 From there, she went on to receive her Master’s degree in Curriculum and Instruction with a Specialization in Pre-Kindergarten and Primary Education from Florida Atlantic University.
 She is certified to teach Elementary Education in the state of Florida, and she is certified by the Department of Children and Families as a Florida Child Care Professional.

 Mrs. Wrona is originally from Connecticut.
 She moved to South Florida with her family in 1977.
 Mrs. Wrona became a part of the St. Joseph’s community in 2006 when she began working with the children at St. Joseph’s Episcopal Church.
 She moved on to St. Joseph’s Episcopal School in 2007 and became the Assistant Teacher in the One Year Old program.
-Mrs. Wrona was asked to take her expertise with infants and toddlers to the ECA, when it opened in 2008, and become the Assistant Teacher in the One Year Old program.
+Mrs. Wrona was asked to take her expertise with infants and toddlers to the ECA when it opened in 2008, and become the Assistant Teacher in the One Year Old program.
 She is certified by the Department of Children and Families as a Florida Child Care Professional.
 When Mrs. Wrona is not helping the children grow, you can find her nourishing her love of plants, bird watching, or crafting with her daughter, Addie.
 Her love of God, nature, and watching small things grow is what gets her up in the morning.

 Mrs. Rosado, a Christian wife and mom of two girls, is originally from Ecuador, where her dream of being a preschool teacher started as a teenager.
 In 2001, she began to pursue her teaching career in Early Childhood education.
 Mrs. Rosado is certified by the Florida Department of Children and Families as a Child Care Professional, and she is also a Certified Child Development Associate in the state of Florida.
-Mrs. Rosado is still attending many continuing education classes in the Early Childhood field.
+Mrs. Rosado attends many continuing education classes in the Early Childhood field.
 She is very happy to be a part of the Saint Joseph’s community.